home Hair & Skin arrow

 • Hereditary hair loss: It follows a certain pattern.
 At the beginning, the crown and temples usually thin out, later the back of the head.
 The trigger is clearly the genes.
 In men, androgenetic alopecia often occurs at a young age; in women, it usually does not occur until menopause.

 Let's keep in mind: the biggest difference between androgenetic alopecia and diffuse and circular hair loss lies in its progression.
 Hair loss follows a very specific pattern.
 In addition, the cause has been clearly identified.
-Genetics is involved, that’s for sure.
-With the other forms it is not quite so clear.
-Various factors come into question.

-What are the Causes of Androgenetic Alopecia?
+What Are the Causes of Androgenetic Alopecia?

 The hormone DHT, also known as dihydrotestosterone, is to blame for hereditary hair loss.
 It is not for nothing that we also call it the hair loss hormone.

 The problem is that the hair roots are hypersensitive to DHT, a conversion of testosterone.
 They cannot tolerate the androgens (sex hormones).
-And it is precisely this hypersensitive reaction to the sex hormone that upsets the natural growth phases of the hair.

 Strictly speaking, the hormone shortens the growth phase of the hair follicles.
 If they come into contact with DHT, the blood vessels that supply the follicles with vital nutrients gradually recede.
-And once the nutrient supply is cut off, the hair loses strength, fullness and vitality.
-They become thinner, finer and eventually fall out.

 In women, there is another assumption: experts suspect that in the case of androgenetic alopecia, the enzyme aromatase is less active in the female body.
 It is in dormant mode, so to speak.

 Actually, however, the female body urgently needs the enzyme.
 After all, it converts testosterone into estrogen, i.e. male hormones into female hormones.
-However, if it is only working on the back burner, an excess of DHT accumulates in the scalp, which promotes hair loss.

 But that's not all: due to the dormant phase of aromatase, there is also less estrogen, which is known to protect against hair loss.
 This makes it doubly difficult for our hair.